top of page

 3. Take the bike for a 15-30 min ride and see if you can see exactly where the oil is coming from?
 It is important to try and determine exactly where the leak maybe originating from (from one of the external shell/end cover seals? from an internal gear mech? leaking into the cable box with an external gear mech? other?)

-4. If possible, take a clear photograph with your phone or camera to send with the completed Returns Form below.
+4. Take a clear photograph to send with the completed Returns Form below.

 ROHLOFF RETURNS FORM